 Guide

-A practical comparison for Chicagoland homeowners and contractors — with project examples, pricing, and the mistakes that cost people money.
+A practical rental-only comparison for Chicagoland homeowners and contractors — with project examples, pricing, and sizing guidance.

 Key Takeaways